 You can see two blocks of wood attached to the top of the dust collector.
 These are to allow the blower to stand vertically on the floor without tipping over for when I experimeted with using it as a welding smoke extractor.
 I figured I might as well leave these on.
 I might make temporary use of that blower for other purposes from time to time.

-homemade tablesaw as an outfeed table.
+And here it is behind the table saw.
+I usually use my homemade tablesaw as an outfeed table.